bhuvan1864/How-to-create-your-own-VPN-server-using-Raspberry-Pi/README.md

 I hope that this tutorial has shown you how to set up a Raspberry Pi VPN Server and that you haven’t run into any issues.
 It’s certainly a great project for anyone who wishes to set up a cheap always-on VPN network.

-If you have some feedback, tips or have come across any issues that you would like to share, then please don’t hesitate to leave a comment below.
+If you have some feedback, tips or have come across any issues that you would like to share, then please don’t hesitate to contact me...

+until next time...

+-B